azaleafrayha/merge-sort-algorithm/README.md

 # Merge Sort Algorithm
-Merge Sort is a classic Divide and Conquer algorithm used to sort collections of data efficiently.
+A classic Divide and Conquer algorithm used to sort collections of data efficiently.
 The logic follows three main steps:
 1. **Divide**: Splitting the array into smaller sub-arrays.
 2. **Conquer**: Sorting these sub-arrays recursively.
 3. **Combine**: Merging the sorted sub-arrays back into a single sorted array.